The Heart of the Matter

 Funders: Wellcome Trust

 In November 2015, SLF became the proud winner of a Wellcome Trust International Engagement Award.
 The Wellcome Trust provides these awards for innovative public or community engagement projects that explore biomedical research or health in Africa and Asia.
-This support has enabled SLF to implement a brand new project – The Heart Of The Matter – that responds to the growing challenge of cardiovascular disease (CVD) in South Africa.
+This support enabled SLF to implement a brand new project – The Heart Of The Matter – that responds to the growing challenge of cardiovascular disease (CVD) in South Africa.

 The risk of CVD is heightened when social, cultural and economic challenges interconnect and influence the emergence of unhealthy diets.
 The Heart Of The Matter works on the rationale that CVD research could benefit from a more grounded understanding about what ‘healthy eating’ means to people facing the day-to-day pressures of urban township life, and the multiple drivers that inform food choices.